Elisabetta Piqué

 Elisabetta Piqué is an Italian-born Argentine journalist and Vatican correspondent for the newspaper La Nación.
 She wrote the biography Pope Francis: Life and Revolution (2013).
 The film Francis: Pray for Me is based on her book, and the character played by the actress Silvia Abascal is based on Piqué.
 She is married to America correspondent Gerard O'Connell.

+Piqué co-authored the 2026 book The Election of Pope Leo XIV: The Last Surprise of Pope Francis with her husband Gerard O'Connell.